How hard is it to approximate the Jones polynomial?: Complexity theory

-So we can let $b' = 4b^2$ and $C' = 2$ in an $\SBQP$ algorithm that produces the probability $a'$. \end{proof}
+So we can let $b' = 4b^2$ and $c' = 2$ in an $\SBQP$ algorithm that produces the probability $a'$. \end{proof}

-Many of the complexity classes discussed here employ the semantic condition that the probabilities of particular outcomes are above or below certain thresholds.
-We can also consider promise versions of these classes in which this threshold gap may only present for some inputs and not others.
-When they are considered in promise form, $\SBQP$ and $\SBP$ become equivalent for our purposes to $\PostBQP$ and $\PostBPP$.
+Many of the complexity classes discussed here employ the semantic condition that the probabilities of particular outcomes are above one threshold or below another threshold.
+We can also consider promise versions of these classes in which these conditions hold for some inputs and not others.
+When they are considered in promise form, $\SBP$- and $\SBQP$-hardness are the same as $\PostBPP$- and $\PostBQP$-hardness.
+The non-trivial part of this equality (given that $\SBP \subseteq \PostBPP$ and $\SBQP \subseteq \PostBQP$) is the following inclusions:

 \begin{proposition}

 \end{proposition}